View All 1820 Capped Bust Quarter

 Description

 The 1820 Proof Capped Bust Quarter is a proof quarter struck at the Philadelphia Mint, part of the Capped Bust Quarters 1815-1838 series.
-With a mintage of only 10, this is an extremely rare issue.
-The obverse features Liberty facing left wearing a mob cap or turban, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by John Reich.
+With a mintage of 10, this is an extremely rare issue — ranked 0th of 3 mint variants by mintage, with 0% of production.
+The obverse features Liberty facing left wearing a mob cap or turban and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Struck during a period of national unity and westward expansion following the War of 1812, as the U.S. grew in confidence and territory.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Auction record: $218,500 PR67 09-01-2005 Heritage Auctions.
 Struck in 89.2% silver, 10.8% copper, weighing 6.74 grams, 27.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5365.
-The Capped Bust Quarter was first struck in 1815 — there is no 1808-1814 quarter production — making the 1815 a historically important first-year issue.
-The 1823/2 overdate is a classic rarity.
-The 1827 original (restrike controversial) and certain proof-only dates attract specialized collectors.

 External References